Codecademy/docs/content/cpp/concepts/abstraction/abstraction.md

 **Abstraction** involves displaying only essential information while concealing underlying details.

-Data abstraction refers to providing only data-related information to the user, hiding additional information that the user does not need at a given time.
+Data abstraction refers to providing only data-related information to the user, hiding additional information that is not needed.

 ## Access Specifiers